Brooke Bundy

-Brooke Bundy is an American film and television actress.
+Brooke Bundy (born August 8, 1944) is an American film and television actress.

 Early years

 As a teenager, Bundy was a model in New York before she went to Hollywood on vacation and remained there to become an actress.
 While in New York, she attended the Professional Children's School.

 Acting career

 Movie

-She is perhaps best known for her role as Elaine Parker in the 1987 hit horror film A Nightmare on Elm Street 3: Dream Warriors and its sequel, A Nightmare on Elm Street 4: The Dream Master (1988).
-Bundy appeared in Daniel Farrands' documentary film, Never Sleep Again: The Elm Street Legacy.
+She played Elaine Parker in the 1987 hit horror film A Nightmare on Elm Street 3: Dream Warriors and its sequel A Nightmare on Elm Street 4: The Dream Master (1988).
+Bundy also appeared in Daniel Farrands' documentary film, Never Sleep Again: The Elm Street Legacy.